Tere Liye (TV series)

-Premise

-Taani and Anurag are childhood friends bound to each other.
-Their parents get them married at a very young age, and later, due to the misunderstanding between Anurag's father Shekhar and Taani's mother Laboni, they had to separate.
-However, later they are brought together again because of their deep love and commitment to each other.
-This story encompasses the elements of eternal love between them and the sacrifices made by them through separation and meeting.

 Plot

 Teenagers Taani and Anurag study in the same school and are friends like their fathers Bimlendu and Shekhar.
 Suffering from cancer, Bimlendu is worried about Taani's future after his death.
 To reassure him, Shekhar gets Anurag married to Taani.
 It is a private ceremony, only attended by the parents.

 They plan that a more public and official ceremony will take place once Taani and Anurag are older.
 Uncomfortable at first, she and Anurag slowly start feeling a special bond between them.
 But, owing to circumstances beyond their control, the teenaged couple is separated.

 8 years later

 Taani is waiting for Anurag; her childhood crush has turned into deep love.
 Due to his long stay in the US for higher education, Anurag is now in love with the ambitious Nupur.
 Taani is heartbroken.
 Anurag vows to find her a suitable partner to replace him and selects his friend, Sushant.
 She retaliates with anger as she doesn't want to marry him.

 Taani's dream of becoming a singer seems more achievable, as Sushant gives her contract for a music album.
 He begins falling for and proposes Taani, who only agrees as Anurag has vowed not to marry until she is well-settled.
 But, due to misunderstandings, Sushant leaves Taani, thinking she and Anurag are in love.

 Nupur also leaves Anurag on the engagement day to accept an offer from a modelling agency.
 Taani sits in her place to save Anurag's honour.
 Their families are pleased, but he and Taani are left in a state of turmoil and confusion.
 Anurag confronts her about her relationship with Sushant, causing her to burst and reveal all that happened.

 Anurag is upset.
 Taani comforts him saying that they'll have to keep up the charade of being engaged for some more time.
 Eventually, they'll reveal the truth.
 Through Taani's selfless sacrifices, Anurag realizes the love she has for him.
 Taani sees Anurag's brother-in-law Ritesh fiddling with his wife Ananya (Anurag's sister)'s medicines.

 Ritesh's actions can harm Ananya; Taani tries to undo them.
 Ananya thinks that Taani is trying to hurt her.
 In a fit of rage, Shekhar calls Anurag a nobody living on his paternal name and wealth.
 He leaves the house that instant, followed by Taani and tells her that their pretence is over now.
 Laboni persuades Anurag to come home with her.